-If you are an experienced developer with a track-record of successful property projects, you may be able to borrow up to 100% of the cost of a property development.
+If you are an experienced developer with a track-record of successful property projects, you may be able to borrow up to 80% to 80% of the cost of a property development.
 This can allow you to move forward with new opportunities while your capital is still tied up in previous projects.

-If you are not an experienced developer, you may struggle to access 100% development finance, but some lenders will be willing to work with you if you take on the project as a joint venture with an experienced builder.
+If you are not an experienced developer, your options may be more limited, but some lenders will be willing to work with you if you take on the project as a joint venture with an experienced builder.
 This means you both become partners in the project, rather than you employing the builder to work for you.

 If you already have the main finance in place for your property development, but would like to reduce the amount of your own capital invested in the project, you may be able to take advantage of a mezzanine loan.